openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 `port` will be the port used to connect and is 8000 by default.
 `refresh` is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.

-The thing configuration for **Niko Home Control actions** has the following syntax:
+The Thing configuration for **Niko Home Control actions** has the following syntax:

 ```
 Thing nikohomecontrol:<thing type>:<bridgeId>:<thingId> "Label" @ "Location"